JetBrains/teamcity-documentation/topics/ordering-build-queue.md

 ## Removing Builds From Build Queue

 To remove build(s) from the Queue, check the __Remove__ box next to the selected build and confirm the deletion.
 If a build to be removed from the queue is a part of a build chain, TeamCity shows the following message below comment field: "This build is a part of a build chain".
-Refer to the [Build Chain](build-chain.md) description for details.
+Refer to the [Build Chain](build-chain.md#Stopping%2FRemoving+From+Queue+Builds+from+Build+Chain) description for details.

 Also you can remove all your personal builds from the queue at once from the __Actions__ menu.

-__Since TeamCity 10.0__, it is possible to remove several builds of [paused build configurations](build-configuration.md) from the queue.
+You can also remove several builds of [paused build configurations](build-configuration.md#Pausing+%2F+Activating+several+build+configurations+of+a+project) from the queue.

 ## Limiting Maximum Size of Build Queue

 It is possible to limit the maximum number of builds in the queue.
 By default, the limit is set to 3000 builds.
-The default value can be changed using the `teamcity.buildTriggersChecker.queueSizeLimit` [internal property](configuring-teamcity-server-startup-properties.md).
+The default value can be changed using the `teamcity.buildTriggersChecker.queueSizeLimit` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 When the queue size reaches the limit, TeamCity will pause [Configuring Build Triggers](configuring-build-triggers.md).
 Automatic build triggering will be re\-enabled once the queue size gets below limit.
 While triggering is paused, a warning message is shown to all of the users.